massfords/jaxb-visitor/README.md

 The problem with the JAXBElement wrapper is that you don't have a distinct class for the top level type which makes visiting and traversing difficult.

-# Use Simple Binding
+## Use Simple Binding

-The simple binding may help reduce some of the JAXBElement generation.
+The simple binding may help reduce some JAXBElement generation.
 Example Schema with JAXBElements
 ```
 <xsd:element name="comparisonOps"